krigjo25/wizard-world-cs/Hogwarts/README.md

 # Wizard World

-## Overview
 The project is not finished
-This is a Console project which was created in a 1:1  session with [martininn](https://github.com/martininn) At [GetAcademy](https://getacademy.no)
+This is a Console project which was created through multiple 1:1  session with [martininn](https://github.com/martininn) At [GetAcademy](https://getacademy.no)

 ## Wizard World Assignment